 Once your vet has determined the cause of the dry mouth, they’ll be able to advise you on the best course for treatment.
 According to Dr Greenstein however, it can be a struggle for vets to prescribe effective management options.
 Especially because animals can’t be trusted to use mouth rinses or mouthwashes without swallowing them!
 And sometimes the underlying problem itself might not be treatable.
 But there are still ways your vet will be able to help, and at the very least keep your dog more comfortable.

-For example, a blended liquid slurry may be helpful for dogs who are suffering dry mouth post-radiation therapy, aiding swallowing and moisture.
+For example, a blended liquid slurry may be helpful for dogs who are suffering from dry mouth post-radiation therapy, aiding swallowing and moisture.
 And certain pup patients may salivate more in response to oral prescription medications like pilocarpine.

 Importantly: do not give your dog any human products without the explicit green light from your vet.
 For example, human oral rinses like Biotene contain a sweetener called xylitol which is fatally toxic in pets.